-Last year (April 2021 to March 2022) we attended 43 chimney fires – an increase of 19 per cent on those recorded the previous year.
+Last year (April 2022 to March 2023) we attended 48 chimney fires, a slight increase on those recorded the previous year.

 By having your chimney flue professionally swept and regularly inspected, you can help to prevent a chimney fire occurring at your property.